How do I promote my app?

 Use Paid Advertising

-Paid advertising can be a great way to get targeted app downloads.
+Paid advertising is possibly the first thing that comes to mind when thinking about how to promote an app.
 Since some ad networks have excellent user demographic data, it can take less time to find your ideal audience, than if you had to start from scratch.

-In addition, you can use a Facebook pixel to “tag” people who have visited your website and target them with ads directly, or create a lookalike audience that will help you reach more people that are like the people who have visited your website.
+You can use App Install Ads to specifically target app users.
+In addition, you can use a Facebook pixel to “tag” people who have visited your website and target them with ads directly, or create a lookalike audience that will help you reach more people that are like the people who have visited your app website.

 Another paid advertising option is Adwords.
 You can create an app install campaign to get more app downloads.